kat-ko/Final-Project-ANLP/BERT_for_Summarisation/Readme.md

 ## Scisumm 2018
 ### Data Preparation
 * Go into the folder /dataset
+* Unzip the files in /cnndm and extract them into the folder
 * Set all paths correctly and run the cnndm_data_preparation.py script

 ### To run the inference